 Maree b.
 Even

 Maree works from a Psychodynamic framework.
 This is a developmental, self and object relations/attachment approach to psychotherapy.
 This type of therapy provides you an opportunity to explore your self; to understand who you are and what you need, and to become more aware of how you relate to yourself and to others.
-This therapy is generally mid to long term, depending on the needs of the individual, and is conducted on a weekly basis.
+This therapy is generally mid to long term, depending on your individual needs, and is conducted on a weekly basis.

 We change, develop and grow through our experiences of connection